 Coconut milk and cornstarch combine to make the creamy curry seasoned sauce that coats each noodle.
 You don’t even miss the dairy!

 Is traditional boxed pasta vegan?

-Your traditional boxed pasta contains the following ingredients
+Your traditional boxed pasta typically contains the following ingredients:

 - Vitamin B3, Iron, Vitamin B1, Vitamin B2, Folic Acid.